anoma/nspec/docs/arch/integrations/adapters/evm.md

 ### Calldata Carrier Resource

 A calldata carrier resource is a singleton (i.e., it has a unique kind ensuring that only a single instance with quantity 1 exists) being bound to an associated forwarder contract.
-As such, it can ensure creation and consumption of [state-wrapping resources](#state-wrapping-resources) in correspondence to the forwarder contract call.
+As such, it can ensure creation and consumption of [state-wrapping resources](#state-wrapping-resources) in correspondence to the external state read or write of the forwarder contract call.
 By default, calldata carrier resources can be consumed by everyone (because their nullifier key commitment is derived from the [[Identity Architecture#true-all|universal identity]]).

-The calldata carrier resource object is passed to the protocol adapter together with the`FFICall` struct (see [`src/Types.sol`](https://github.com/anoma/evm-protocol-adapter/blob/main/src/Types.sol#L31)):
+The calldata carrier resource object is passed to the protocol adapter together with the`ForwarderCalldata` struct (see [`src/Types.sol`](https://github.com/anoma/evm-protocol-adapter/blob/main/src/Types.sol#L31)):

 ```solidity